saurabhsuniljain/GCJ_Plugin/README.md

 2. Execute : Complies and runs the A.cpp program on the input.txt file and produces output.txt file.

 #Installation
-- Linux version with `nemo` as it's file manager.
-(Eg. Mint, Cinnamon) The process is very straightforward, just download the following files and place them in the specified folders.
+- Linux version with `nemo` as it's file manager (Eg. Mint, Cinnamon) :
+The process is very straightforward, just download the following files and place them in the specified folders.

     File | Folder to save